Poison hemlock identification and control

 Poison hemlock reproduces exclusively by seed.
 According to Mitich LW, 1998, it can produce up to 38,000 seeds per plant that generally fall near the mother plant but can be dispersed by water, birds and other wildlife.
 Seeds can germinate immediately or lay dormant for up to six years.
 The plant will die soon after it sheds seed, but the stems will remain standing and slowly release seed into winter.
 More detailed information about poison hemlock can be found at USDA's Poison Hemlock website and University of California's Poison Hemlock website.

-The phototoxic compound (i.e., furanocoumarins) that causes blisters in those who touch giant hogweed is also present in the sap of all other plants in the carrot family, including poison hemlock.
+The phototoxic compounds, furanocoumarins, that cause blisters in those who touch giant hogweed are also present in the sap of all other plants in the carrot family, including poison hemlock.
 Contact with the sap can cause sensitivity to UV light from the sun, resulting in blisters.
 The difference is that people are much less likely to encounter the sap on carrot family species other than giant hogweed as it is inside the stem, whereas on giant hogweed it is also present on the exterior.

 Herbicides can also be effective for controlling poison hemlock when sprayed on first year plants and small plants before flowering in the second year.
 Mature, flowering plants like the ones in the photos will not likely be chemically controlled, and mechanical control measures should be used prior to seed set.